tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

   y = df_loans["bad"].values.reshape(-1, 1)
   ```

-Comment to students, that in order to train and validate the decision tree model, the data is split in training and testing sets.
+Explain to students that in order to train and validate the decision tree model, the data is split in training and testing sets.

 ```python
 X_train, X_test, y_train, y_test = train_test_split(X, y, random_state=78)
 ```

-Explain to students, that in order to improve algorithm's performance, the features data will be scaled using the 'StandardScaler`.
-There is no need to scale the target data, since it contains the labels that we want to predict using the decision tree.
+Explain to students that in order to improve an algorithm's performance, the features data will be scaled using the 'StandardScaler`.
+There is no need to scale the target data since it contains the labels that we want to predict using the decision tree.

 ```python
 # Creating StandardScaler instance